 Houses in Multiple Occupancy (HMO) are houses which are inhabited by three or more unrelated people, as their only or main residence, who share one or more basic amenity.
 More information on HMOs

-The Department for Communities and Local Government produced national planning policies which were set out in Planning Policy Statements (PPSs) and Planning Policy Guidance Notes (PPGs).
-Most of these have now been replaced by the National Planning Policy Framework that sets out the Government’s planning policies for England and how these are expected to be applied.
+The Ministry of Housing, Communities and Local Government produces planning advice as set out in the National Planning Policy Framework (NPPF) and planning practice guidance.
+These set out the Government’s approach to planning for England and how this is expected to be applied.
 Harlow Council is required to have regard to this guidance in the production of its Local Plan.
 More information on National Planning

 Other current planning policies

 Essex Minerals Local Plan -The current Essex Minerals Local Plan was adopted on 8 July 2014.
 The Plan provides planning policies for minerals development in Essex until 2029.
 In particular, it gives certainty as to the location of future minerals development.
 The Plan includes mechanisms aimed at reducing the demand for primary mineral use, recycling more aggregate and safeguarding mineral resources, reserves and important facilities.

 Essex Street Materials Guide 2012 - The role of surface treatments and street furniture plays a major part in place shaping and quality of the living environment.